SFU-CMPT-300/OShwk03group/README.txt

 OShwk03group
 ============

+The implementations are as follows:

 struct event
   Contains a WaitQueue (called waitQ) and an eventID.
 WaitQueue is implemented in <linux/wait.h>.

+struct event * get_event(int eventID)
+  Returns a pointer to the event with id "eventID"

+void initiate_global(void)
+  Initiates a global event so that there is a place to build a linked list of other events.

 int doeventopen()
   Creates a new event, returning event ID on success, -1 on failure.